Dr Anwar Gargash praised the UAE's staunch defence of its sovereignty in the face of Iranian attacks. Victor Besa / The National

 Saudi Arabia's Ministry of Foreign Affairs also welcomed the ceasefire and praised Pakistan for its role in securing the agreement.

-“If attacks against Iran are halted, our powerful armed forces will cease their defensive operations,” he wrote in a post on social media.
+“If attacks against Iran are halted, our powerful armed forces will cease their defensive operations,” he wrote on social media.
 “For a period of two weeks, safe passage through the Strait of Hormuz will be possible via co-ordination with Iran's armed forces and with due consideration of technical limitations.”

-Mr Trump said a 10-point plan presented by Iran was a “workable basis on which to negotiate”.
+Mr Trump said a 10-point plan presented by Tehran was a “workable basis on which to negotiate”.
 Iran’s Supreme National Security Council said talks between Washington and Tehran would begin on Friday in Islamabad.

 “The United States will be helping with the traffic build-up in the Strait of Hormuz.
 There will be lots of positive action,” Mr Trump wrote.
 He added that there was “big money” to be made.

 “Iran can start the reconstruction process,” he said.
-“This could be the Golden Age of the Middle East.”
+“This could be the golden age of the Middle East.”

-Updated: April 08, 2026, 9:18 AM
+Updated: April 08, 2026, 2:00 PM